gdbecker/FrontendMentorProjects/age-calculator/README.md

 ### Useful resources

 - [CSS Formatter](http://www.lonniebest.com/FormatCSS/) - I found this helpful site when I'm feeling lazy and don't want to format my CSS code, I can have this do it for me, especially putting everything in alphabetical order.
-- [Tailwind Grid](https://tailwindcss.com/docs/grid-template-columns) - Handy guide from Tailwind's docs about using grid-cols to structure content
+- [StackOverflow](https://stackoverflow.com) - Doesn't need an intro!

 ## Author